Priyaaa1/PG-Life/README.md

 # PG-Life
-It is a Student Accomodation Web Application, made using HTML, CSS and JavaScript.
+It is a Student Accomodation Web Application, made using HTML, CSS, PHP and MySQL.